Guy Lauzon: 39th Parliament

 In the 2006 federal election, Lauzon was chosen once more to represent the Conservative Party as the candidate for Stormont—Dundas—South Glengarry.
 He won 54.7% of the popular vote, defeating his nearest challenger, Tom Manley, by over 14,000 votes.
-It was the Conservatives fourth largest victory in Ontario in terms of popular support.

-In 2006, Guy Lauzon was appointed to the deputy whip position of the Conservative party.
+In 2006, Lauzon was appointed to the deputy whip position of the Conservative party.

-In the spring of 2007, Guy Lauzon was ousted from his position as the Official Languages Committee chair in a non-confidence vote (by all three opposition parties) for cancelling a scheduled meeting moments before witnesses were to testify.
+In the spring of 2007, Lauzon was ousted from his position as the Official Languages Committee chair in a non-confidence vote (by all three opposition parties) for cancelling a scheduled meeting moments before witnesses were to testify.
 The hearing was being held to examine the cancellation of a Court Challenges Program, to which the government cut funding.
-The Conservative government then, following procedures from what the media has dubbed the "obstruction manual," decided not to nominate a new chair, shutting down the committee's work.
+The Conservative government then, following procedures from what the media dubbed the "obstruction manual," decided not to nominate a new chair, shutting down the committee's work.

-On October 10, 2007 Lauzon was appointed Parliamentary Secretary to the Minister of Agriculture and Agri-Food and for the Federal Economic Development Initiative for Northern Ontario.
+On October 10, 2007, Lauzon was appointed parliamentary secretary to the minister of agriculture and agri-food and for the Federal Economic Development Initiative for Northern Ontario.

 40th Parliament

-On November 3, 2008, almost a month following that year's federal election, Lauzon was appointed Chairman of the Conservative Caucus, succeeding defeated Alberta MP Rahim Jaffer.
+On November 3, 2008, almost a month following that year's federal election, Lauzon was appointed chairman of the Conservative Caucus, succeeding defeated Alberta MP Rahim Jaffer.